 - Once the ethanol has been removed from the ethanol extract, the oil typically is introduced to a distillation process which removes the remaining terpenes.
 If your intent is to use distillate for your tincture, then you will have to find a way to add some terpenes to that tincture.
 The only resort is to purchase synthetic terpenes. you will also need to figure out how to reduce the amount of THC.

 - One other thing that needs to be considered is that if you do not distill the ethanol extract, it is very likely that you will have a significant amount of chemical contaminants in your extract.
 This is especially true if you are using denatured ethanol for your extraction process.

 In contrast, CO2 extraction is far superior in terms of terpene profile preservation:

 - If you use the extraktlab process, you will start by harvesting the terpenes before CO2 extraction.
-This preserves many of the low boiling terpenes that are unique in significant to the strain hemp or cannabis that you are extracting.
+This preserves many of the low boiling terpenes that are unique in significant to the strain hemp that you are extracting.